LogoSheriff

 };

-export default defineFlatConfig([...sheriff(sheriffOptions)]);
+export default tseslint.config(sheriff(sheriffOptions));

 Example:

-import { defineFlatConfig } from "eslint-define-config";
+import { sheriff, tseslint } from "eslint-config-sheriff";

 const sheriffOptions = {